Adaptive generative moment matching networks for improved learning of dependence structures

-As already mentioned, we refer to GMMNs trained with this adaptive bandwidth selection procedure as \emph{adaptive GMMNs (AGMMNs)}.
+As already mentioned, we call a GMMN trained with this adaptive kernel bandwidth selection procedure an \emph{adaptive GMMN (AGMMN)}.

 GMMNs are similar to GAN-like models, the class of models that resemble generative adversarial networks (GANs) (\cite{goodfellow2014}), where the MMD in the former can be viewed as an equivalent to the critic network typically found in the latter.
 A complex critic usually fails to provide useful gradients when the generated distribution is still far from the target distribution.
 However, as the model improves, a simple critic becomes insufficient for distinguishing finer discrepancies, and a complex critic is needed; see \cite{arbelsutherlandbinkowskigretton2018} in the context of GAN-like models.
 The intuition behind our proposed AGMMN is thus to start training with a critic that is relatively simple and then gradually increase its complexity by increasing the number of kernels $\nkrn$ as training proceeds.